Mikhail773/R-Final-Project/README.md

 			     - What is the distribution of manufacturers for each region?

 			     - What is the most popular model by region?

-			     - What is the average age of vehicle? (ml)
+(First 2 questions can be combined)

-			     - What is the average age of vehicle by state? (ml)
+			     - What is the average age of vehicle (By region?)?

-			     - What is the average asking price? (ml)
+			     - What is the average asking price?

-			     - What is the average odemeter reading? (ml)
+			     - What is the relationship between odometer and price(Fill in with whether its exhangeable)?

 			     - What is the relationship between engine type and engine capacity?

 			     - What is the relationship between Year Produced and Price?
-			     - g

 			     - Manufacturer Origin Distribution

+			     - Distribution of Engine type for each region and by car type?

+			     - Distribution of colors to body type
+			     - f

 	* What you are going to do to meet your goals and to answer questions?